acroz/acroz.github.io/_posts/2016-02-17-neural-network-training.md

 ## Cost Function

-The direct outputs from a neural network are, as discussed in [previous posts ](#series-posts), the activations of the output layer.
+The direct outputs from a neural network are, as discussed in [previous posts](#series-posts), the activations of the output layer.
 Each entry of the output activations corresponds to a specific classification predicted by the network, with values ranging from 0 to 1.
 The closer these activations are to 1, the more likely the network thinks that classification is for the network inputs provided.

 In the 'ideal' case, the output activations for a network with 4 outputs and for input data corresponding to a class of 3 would be: